 Submitting work for consideration:

-Email submissions should be sent to:
+Email submissions are preferred and should be sent to:

 American Folk Art & Framing